timjoy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is a function?
 What are they used for?
+A: A function is a particular type of code that executes whatever action is specified in the body of the code.
+Functions are used for iterating a simple or complex task multiple times; functions eliminate errors and reduce the energy and time used by people and computers.
 2. What is the difference between `==` and `===`?
+A: Both symbols mean "are the same thing as". '===' differs from '==' in JavaScript code in that '===' acts as an assimilator between strings and numbers, allowing more efficient interpretation of code.
+For example: the string "23"===23 the number.
 3. What is the difference between global and local scope variables?
+A: With regard to functions, variables of global scope retain their value both outside and inside the function.
+They are established in the first lines of code, before the function is written and indentations are made.
+Local variables are contained within a particular function and their value pertains only to the particular function in which they are contained.
 4. What is a boolean value?
+True and False are the common boolean values.
+Along with other types of values, they are implicitly used in "if", "else/if", and "while" functions to direct the flow of the function.
 5. What is an array?
+An array is a group of values - usually strings and/or numbers. for example: var array = [1, red, 2, blue]

 ### Exercises

 1. Write a line that declares a variable called `myName` and set its value to your name.
 2. Write a loop that logs the numbers 1 through 10 to the console.
 3. Translate the following pseudocode into JavaScript: if `score` is greater than `3` and `lives` is greater than `0`, alert "You win!".
 4. Write a function `sayHello` that takes one argument, a name, and logs "Hello, <name>!" to the console.
 Then, call the function below the function definition and pass in your name as the argument.